Chief Justice Raymond Zondo (2012 – 2024)

 With effect from 1 November 2011 Justice Zondo was appointed as an acting judge of the Constitutional Court until just prior to his permanent appointment to the same court.

-DCJ Zondo was appointed to chair the the Judicial Commission of Inquiry into Allegations of State Capture, Corruption and Fraud in the Public Sector including Organs of State, which commenced hearings in August 2018.
-The first of the Commission’s reports was published on 4 January 2022.
+He was appointed to chair the Judicial Commission of Inquiry into Allegations of State Capture, Corruption and Fraud in the Public Sector including Organs of State (the Zondo Commission), which commenced hearings in August 2018.
+The Commission’s reports were published between January 2022 and June 2022.

 Selection of Judgments written